Measurements of differential charged-current cross sections on argon for electron neutrinos with final-state protons in MicroBooNE: Cross Section Extraction

 In practice, directly inverting $\bm{R}$ can amplify small noise fluctuations in the data, leading to difficulty in interpreting the results.
 To mitigate this issue, it is common to regularize by introducing a controlled amount of bias in the final result to suppress amplified variance.

 In this work, differential cross sections are unfolded with the Wiener singular value decomposition (Wiener-SVD) method \cite{wsvd}, which takes advantage of deconvolution techniques traditionally used in digital signal processing and has been employed for previous results within the MicroBooNE Collaboration \cite{numi-inclusive, wsvd-numu, TKI1, TKI2}.
-In Wiener SVD, the degree of regularization is determined by minimizing the sum of the mean squared variance and the introduced bias of the result.
+In Wiener SVD, the degree of regularization is determined by minimizing the sum of variance and the introduced bias of the result.
 An advantage of the Wiener-SVD method is that $\chi^{2}$ is independent of the regularization, and thus remains consistent before and after unfolding.
 This is important to accurately assess the validity of model predictions used in neutrino studies.

-As input, the Wiener-SVD method requires a background-subtracted event rate, an associated covariance matrix (combining the statistical uncertainty from data with systematic uncertainties), and a response matrix quantifying the selection efficiency and post-selection smearing.
+As input, the Wiener-SVD method requires a background-subtracted event rate, an associated covariance matrix (combining the statistical uncertainty from data with systematic uncertainties), a response matrix quantifying the selection efficiency and post-selection smearing, and a signal model for constructing the Wiener filter.
 The systematic uncertainties and the response matrix are both derived from the MicroBooNE tune prediction.
 See Supplemental Material for the covariance and response matrices \cite{SupplementalMaterial}.

 The method returns an unfolded event rate $\hat{s}$ and covariance matrix, both of which are converted to cross-section units via normalization by flux, bin width, and $N_{\rm target}$.
 An additional smearing matrix that encodes the introduced bias, $\bm{A_c}$, is also returned, which can be applied to theoretical predictions to enable a direct comparison with the unfolded result.
 A series of closure tests and fake data studies were performed to validate the Wiener-SVD method before applying it to NuMI data.